MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-acls.md

     - The rules are applied to virtual switch ports on Hyper-V servers as "extended port ACLs" (VMNetworkAdapterExtendedAcl).
 This means that they can apply only to hosts running Windows Server 2012 R2 or later, because VMM doesn't create legacy Hyper-V port ACLs (VMNetworkAdapterAcl) for earlier versions.
     ::: moniker-end
     ::: moniker range=">sc-vmm-2016"
     - The rules are applied to virtual switch ports on Hyper-V servers as "extended port ACLs" (VMNetworkAdapterExtendedAcl).
-This means that they can apply only to hosts running Windows Server 2016 or later, because VMM doesn't create legacy Hyper-V port ACLs (VMNetworkAdapterAcl) for earlier versions.
+This means that they can apply only to hosts running Windows Server 2016 or later because VMM doesn't create legacy Hyper-V port ACLs (VMNetworkAdapterAcl) for earlier versions.
     ::: moniker-end
     - All port ACL rules defined in VMM are stateful for TCP.
 You can't create stateless TCP ACL rules.
 2. Attach a port ACL to global settings.
 This applies the ACL to all VM virtual network adapters.